PhD Manchester Metropolitan University 2012 - Physiology

 I began working as Spinal Research Coordinator at Salford Royal NHS Foundation Trust in April 2010.
 In 2012, I became Senior Research Associate within the Greater Manchester Neurosciences Centre at the Trust.
 I supported basic science and clinical research projects in both surgical (Spinal and Neurosurgical) and medical neurosciences (Neurology).
 I also coordinated the collection of human intervertebral disc tissue from patients undergoing routine spinal surgery at Salford Royal.
 This tissue is held at the Human Intervertebral Disc Tissue Bank within the Centre for Tissue Injury and Repair and is used in mostpart by the group of Prof. Judith Hoyland.

 I took up the post of Research Programme Manager at the Bradford Institute for Health Research at Bradford Royal Infirmary in May 2015, working on a large NIHR-funded programme of research focussing on improving longer-term care for survivors of stroke.
-I left that post in August 2016 to join the University of Manchester as Research Fellow in the Wounds Research Group.
+I left that post in August 2016 to join the University of Manchester as Research Fellow in the Wounds Research Group with whom I worked until 2021.

 My PubMed bibliography can be found here.